Key Performance Metrics

 In July 2014, in accordance with Hawaii Public Utilities Commission (“PUC”) policy guidelines and directives (Order No. 32054), the Hawaiian Electric Companies submitted an Integrated Demand Response Portfolio Plan (“IDRPP”), proposing to implement a portfolio of DR programs that appeals to a wide variety of residential and commercial customers, reduces energy supply costs, increases the effective use of renewable energy, increases system reliability, and enhances customer choice.
 The resulting increased operational flexibility will support the integration of additional renewable resources and address a changing profile of energy demand created by the growth in distributed resources.
 The Companies proposed a company-wide implementation, transitioning from existing programs to a new DR portfolio.

-In December 2015, the Companies filed an application with the PUC to seek approval of the underlying proposed tariff structure for the grid services that will serve as the basis for the portfolio of DR programs.
-The Companies are currently finalizing and prioritizing formal DR programs in accordance with system needs and will file an update to the application in mid-2016.
+In February 2017, the Companies filed an application with the PUC to seek approval of the underlying proposed tariff structure for the grid services that will serve as the basis for the portfolio of DR programs.

 The following DR metrics report the Hawaiian Electric Companies’ total amount of capacity, in mega-watts (“MW”) (customer-level), that has been enrolled in the Companies’ current DR Programs (residential & commercial sectors), and will include other DR programs implemented by the Companies in the future.
 Additionally, utilization metrics such as the number of events, and event duration are reported in this section.